centrifuge/sdk/.github/README.md

 ## Release Process

-1. **Versioning**: The `prepare-release.yml` workflow determines the version bump based on PR labels.
+1. **Versioning**: The `prepare-release.yml` workflow determines the version bump based on PR labels after a review has been approved.
 If a PR is labeled with `major`, `minor`, or `patch`, the version is updated accordingly.
 If labeled with `alpha`, a prerelease version is created.

-2. **Tagging**: Once the version is updated, a new Git tag is created corresponding to the new version.

-3. **Release Creation**: The `create-release` job in `prepare-release.yml` creates a draft release on GitHub with the new version tag.
-If it's an alpha release, it is marked as a prerelease.
+2. **Draft Release Creation**: The `create-release.yml` workflow creates a draft release if `package.json` contains a new version on the `main` branch.

-4. **Publishing**: When a release is published on GitHub (moved from pre-release to released), the `publish-release.yml` workflow is triggered.
+3. **Publishing**: When a release is published on GitHub (moved from draft to released), the `publish-release.yml` workflow is triggered.
 It builds the project and publishes it to NPM, ensuring the package is available for public use.

-This setup ensures a smooth and automated release process, from versioning to publishing, with checks in place to maintain consistency and quality.